I have posted about Bondhus T-handle ball hex drivers before, with the last time being more than 2-1/2 years ago. It’s time for a refresher.

-Let me start at the beginning.
-These tools are indispensable for accessing fasteners in tight spaces.
-The T-shaped handles allow for strong leverage, the length of the shaft allows for greater flexibility in accessing fasteners, and the tools are strong and durable.
+These tools are absolutely indispensable for accessing fasteners in tight spaces.
+The T-shaped handles allow for strong leverage and ball hex end and length of the shaft combined allow for flexibility in accessing fasteners.